314-grp-301/314-grp-301.github.io/Assignments/06-Microcontroller-Selection.md

 **Reasons:**

+- It has 2 different I2C ports, perfect for the temperature and humidity sensor
+- SPI functionality for the motor driver
-- Low power consumption
+- Low power consumption, ideal for a small 9V 600mAh battery
-- MCC compatible
+- MCC snap compatible, a familiar interface in MPLabX
-- Meets project requirements
+- Plenty of GPIO for LED's and other accessories
 ---
 ## Design Considerations